Latest Louisiana news, sports, business and entertainment at 1:20 a.m. CDT

 New Orleans' 'Let the good times roll' now 'Wash your hands'

 NEW ORLEANS (AP) — Last week St. Patrick's Day crowds jammed the bars in New Orleans.
 But now this social city has joined those places shutting down bars, eliminating restaurant dining and banning crowds.
-Some wonder if the February Mardi Gras celebration — with its large partying crowds — contributed to the spread of the new coronavirus that has sickened many and thrown many out of work.
-The virus has infected nearly 500 people in Louisiana — most in the New Orleans area.
-Most people infected people recover but it can make older people or those with other health problems seriously ill.
+Some wonder if the February Mardi Gras celebration contributed to the spread of the new coronavirus that has sickened many and thrown many out of work.
+The virus has infected more than 760 people in Louisiana — most in the New Orleans area.
+Most people infected recover but it can make older people or those with other health problems seriously ill.

 VIRUS OUTBREAK-LOUISIANA